 Students who do the VCAL program are likely to be interested in going onto training at a Technical and Further Education (TAFE) institute, starting an apprenticeship, or getting a job after completing school.
 However, if you start your VCAL and then decide the VCE is the right option for you after all, it won't be too late to change your mind.
-In fact, any VCE units you complete as part of your VCAL will transfer between certificate courses.
+Some VCE units will transfer between Intermediate and Senior VCAL certificate courses.
+Please consult your VCAL coordinator for eligibility of units.
 Students who enrol in the VCAL program are also likely to be applied learners, and as such the program is practical and hands-on.